Float Tube & Belly Boat Fishing 101 - Accessories & Equipment

 In colder weather, your belly boat may seem to lose air.
 It’s just the cold air and being in the cold water.
 Simply make sure to check the inflation before you put in and you’ll be fine.

-By the same token, try not to drive around with your belly boat, especially in very hot weather.
+By the same token, try not to drive around with your float tube in the car, especially in very hot weather.
 If you do, the tube will expand, causing stretching or possible failure at some of the seams.
-In addition, the cover will be subject to undue wear and the possibility of a puncture is increased.
+In addition, the cover will be subject to undue wear, sun fading, and the possibility of a puncture is increased.
 Put a bike hook on the wall and keep it in the garage.

 Now that you have all of the float tube accessories you need to go fishing or belly boating, stay tuned!
-In part 3, we are going to discuss how to fish from your float tube in Float Tube Fishing – Part 3 next week.
+Next, we’re going to discuss fishing from your float tube in Float Tube Fishing – Part 3.